MZ195/JS-Realtime-Dashboard/README.md

 But as we may add more factors into account to make it reflect a real-world transaction, there may be no practical opportunities to profit from these predicted information, and this particular predictive model will be relatively useless from a trading perspective.

 -	It is not a straightforward method to build a model with the predictive power to beat the market.

+## Disclaimer
+Nothing herein is financial advice, or even a recommendation to trade real money.<br/>
+Many platforms exist for simulated trading (paper trading) which can be used for building and developing the strategies discussed.<br/>
+Please use common sense.